mblayman/mattlayman.com/content/understand-django/2020-01-08-browser-to-django.md

 We need a place to put our work.
 {{< web >}}
-Since this series is call "Understand Django,"
+Since this series is called "Understand Django,"
 {{< /web >}}
 {{< book >}}
-Since this book is call "Understand Django,"
+Since this book is called "Understand Django,"
 {{< /book >}}
 I'm going to use that name.
 Call yours whatever is meaningful to you.